danieldiasm/bash_repo/README.md

 # bash_repo
-A bunch of Shell Script files
+A bunch of Shell Script files in a repo.

+## Script list